cjmet/AhMediaPlayer/README.md

   * Since I'm not officially publishing, I have to "guess" where this directory will end up.
 * The first time you load the Maui App, it will scan your %userprofile%/music, this may take a while.
   * Seconds for my local machine, 25 minutes for a LAN NAS, and Hours for a WAN NAS.
   * This scan will ***NOT*** follow re-parse points.
 This may cause it to miss some redirected paths, particularly with OneDrive.
-If that happens you can use the manual scan button.
+If that happens you can use the manual scan.
 * Swagger can only load about 1000 songs, any more and it locks up.
 Use Postman if you want to test a larger query.
-* * GUI responsiveness suffers to SMB WAN Operations.
+* GUI responsiveness suffers to SMB WAN Operations.
   * This is in some cases lagging the entire OS, not just the application.
 This is as much an OS issue as programming issue.
-  * I've further isolated the synchronous operations into a sub-task, which has helped, but not entirely solved the issue.
+  * I've further isolated the synchronous operations into a sub-task, which has helped, but not entirely alleviated the issue.

 ## Suggestions
 * If you want cross-platform compatibility, keep at least an 'android' project target enabled at all times.
 And probably test it once a day.
-* MAUI Debugging is sometimes fairly generic and unhelpful.
+* MAUI Debugging is sometimes horribly generic and unhelpful.
-* Buy a Wholesale Truckload of Salt:
+* Buy a Wholesale ~~Truckload~~ Super Tanker of Salt:
   * Advice from earlier than Dec 2023 may be outdated or even incorrect.
+  * Many older examples and tutorials may not even compile.
   * However, a fair amount of earlier advice and info on Xamarin can still be helpful.
-Just use it with extreme caution, particularly on any more complicated issues.
+Just use it with caution, particularly on more complicated issues.

 <br>

 ## Current Project Questions
+1. &nbsp; General Program Design Principles.
+   1. Now that I've gotten this far, I can absolutely see the advantages of, and wish in hind-sight I'd had both more experience and considerably more time to better implement things like repository and MvvM.
+And I would like to discuss and look at general design principles more closely.
+        ```
+        [ Windows Android iOS MacOS MauiBlazorWeb ]  CLI   Web
+              --------- Maui Gui --~~ ? ~~            |     |
+                -----------MvvM ----------------------      |
+                     --- Interface ---                       |
+             General Business Logic and Services ~~~ ? ~~~ API
+                     --- Interface -------------------------
+                  Repository / DAO Layer
+                 DbContext / Data Storage
+        ```
+   1. Unfortunately, right now the majority of my logic is in the Maui layer.
+It would be very beneficial to move as much as possible into MvvM layers.
+   1. Also, right now, most of the data access is directly in the dbContext, with only one or two Maui Methods and the API using the IRepository.
+It would be very beneficial to move Data Access to the IRepository.
+   1. But that still leaves things pretty tightly coupled.
+   1. I already had to move some logic into the repository, because I wanted it accessible to the API, but it really probably doesn't logically go there.
+   1. To decouple the Front from the Back, it seems most of the logic really needs to go into the middle Logic/Services Layer, and in addition, the API likely needs to couple to the middle Logic/Services Layer, and not directly to the repository layer.
+Then have the API feed an MvvM layer that works with the (Web) UI layer.
+Otherwise you have to move or duplicate logic either in the front or back.
+In the back couples and binds you while the front duplicates efforts.
+   1. So a more robust middle services and logic layer is where I'm heading with this line of thought, as well as coupling the API to the middle layer instead of the lower layers.
+But that's also what I'd like to discuss.

 1. &nbsp; In the process of eliminating one question, I get three more:
    1. &nbsp; Class: MvvM, Data Transformation Objects (or Data Transfer Objects or Data Transport Objects), Authentication, and Authorization.
    1. &nbsp; Question about MvvM and planning and layout.
 View as a whole, whole page, partial page(s), or organized by data structures and sections?